reillymedia/sevenslegal/themes/netlify-basic/content/blog/how-prior-convictions-affect-gun-ownership-rights.md

 +++
-categories = "Criminal Law"
-date = 2022-11-13T18:30:00Z
-pfd_file = ""
-summary = "The Second Amendment of the United States Constitution guarantees the right to bear arms, but there are various things that can forfeit a person’s gun ownership rights.
-California Penal Code 29800 and Gun Ownership Rights California Penal Code Section 29800 PC states that any person convicted under United States, California, or “any other state, government," tags = ["Blog", "Domestic Violence", "Federal Crime", "Drug Crimes", " Juvenile Crime"] title = "How Prior Convictions Affect Gun Ownership Rights" url = "/criminal law/prior-convictions-affect-gun-ownership-rights/"
+title = "How Prior Convictions Affect Gun Ownership Rights" date = 2022-11-13T18:30:00Z categories = ["Blog", "Criminal Law", "Domestic Violence", "Federal Crime", "Drug Crimes", " Juvenile Crime"] pfd_file = "" summary = "The Second Amendment of the United States Constitution guarantees the right to bear arms, but there are various things that can forfeit a person’s gun ownership rights.
+California Penal Code 29800 and Gun Ownership Rights California Penal Code Section 29800 PC states that any person convicted under United States, California, or “any other state, government," tags = ["Blog", "Domestic Violence", "Federal Crime", "Drug Crimes", " Juvenile Crime"] url = "/criminal-attorney/prior-convictions-affect-gun-ownership-rights/"

 +++
 The Second Amendment of the United States Constitution guarantees the right to bear arms, but there are various things that can forfeit a person’s [gun ownership rights](https://www.sevenslegal.com/ "Sevens Legal, APC").